ElectricTokyo/qa-portal/index.md

 ---
 layout: page
-title: simple site
+title: QA Portal!
-tagline: Easy websites with GitHub Pages
+tagline: Your one-stop shop for DriveTime Quality Assurance!
 description: Minimal tutorial on making a simple website with GitHub Pages
 ---